NxPKG/khulnasoft-docs/content/r2/api/s3/presigned-urls.md

 {{</Aside>}}

 A possible use case may be restricting an application to only be able to upload to a specific URL.
-With presigned URLs, your central signing application might look like the following JavaScript code running on Cloudflare Workers, workerd, or another platform.
+With presigned URLs, your central signing application might look like the following JavaScript code running on Khulnasoft Workers, workerd, or another platform.

 If the Worker received a request for `https://example.com/uploads/dog.png`, it would respond with a presigned URL allowing a user to upload to your R2 bucket at the `/uploads/dog.png` path.